quanqinle/WebAndAppUITesting/README.md

 + This is a **UI test automation framework for Web/Android/iOS/H5**, and supports Android performance testing.
 The core of the project uses Selenium/Appium.
-+ The project uses maven for project management and testng for test case management.
++ The project uses Maven for project management and TestNG for test case management.
 + The common Selenium APIs are encapsulated, such as `click()`, `type()`, etc. And they are added element availability verification, log recording, and taking screenshot for failed tests.
 + WebUI, AndroidUI and iOSUI are separate modules.
 According to OS features, special base class methods have be written,